-^{}rounded to the nearest whole percent; arrows show change from previous year's data b) Complaints about clinical treatment by sub-subject
+\rounded to the nearest whole percent; arrows show change from previous year's data d) Complaints about clinical treatment by sub-subject

-Each subject code as defined by NHS Digital can be broken down to offer a higher level of detail, by analysing the locally determined sub-subject codes.
-Graph 4b) shows detail of the subsubjects raised under clinical care.
+Each of these subject catergories are defined by NHS Digital.
+However, this data can be broken down to offer a higher level of detail, by analysing the locally determined sub-subject codes.
+Graph 4d) shows detail of the sub-subjects raised under clinical care.